History of France: Muslim tensions

-At the close of the Algerian war, hundreds of thousands of Muslims, including some who had supported France (Harkis), settled permanently to France, especially to the larger cities where they lived in subsidized public housing, and suffered very high unemployment rates.
-In October 2005, the predominantly Arab-immigrant suburbs of Paris, Lyon, Lille, and other French cities erupted in riots by socially alienated teenagers, many of them second- or third-generation immigrants.
+At the close of the Algerian war, hundreds of thousands of Muslims, including some who had supported France (Harkis), settled permanently in France, especially in the larger cities where they lived in subsidized public housing, and suffered very high unemployment rates.
+In 2005, the predominantly Arab-immigrant suburbs of many French cities erupted in riots.
+Traditional interpretations say these race riots were spurred by radical Muslims or unemployed youth.
+Another view states that the riots reflected a broader problem of racism and police violence in France.
+In 2009, there were more riots.